 The lakes Mondsee, Attersee, Traunsee and Wolfgangsee are the most well known lakes in this region.
-Not to forget the ancient emperor’s residence in Bad Ischl, and the “World Heritage” music and festival town of Salzburg.
+Not to forget the ancient emperor’s residence in Bad Ischl, and the stunning “World Heritage” music and festival city of Salzburg.

 Information on the tour and bike fitting.